ragul023/gitmonitor/backend/ReadMe.md

 Dashboard updates instantly
 ```

-This allows new repository activity to appear without manually refreshing the page.
+This means the user does not need to refresh the page to see a new repository activity.

 ---